wwwouaiebe/EncryptDecrypt/README.md

 It is better to enable Content Security Policy on your server than through a meta tag.

 Because of the "connect-src 'self'" statement, it is not possible to decrypt a file that is on another server than the one where EncryptDecrypt is installed.
 You must modify this instruction, according to the rules of Content Security Policy.

-It may be useful to add 'integrity' and 'crossorigin' attributes to the link and script tags, as was done in the demo (see source of the index.html in the gh-pages branch).
+It may be useful to add 'integrity' and 'crossorigin' attributes to the link and script tags.